noobanon/Sylviorus/README.rst

 License
 -------

-The project is licensed under the GPL license.
+The project is licensed under the GPLV3 license.